tidyverse/tidyverse.org/content/blog/2019-11-testthat-2-3-0/index.markdown

 })
 ```

-That will yield a `test-print-dataframe.txt` containing this output:
+That test yields a `test-print-dataframe.txt` containing this output:

 ```
 > df1 <- tibble(x = 1:1e+06)